 3) Qualification for competing in season ending events such as the Tony Albrecht Cup Championship and SGL Summer Series Finals will now require a 25% participation in their respective seasons.

-5) Pairings will be put together by the pairings committee and posted to the Golf Genius Portal and SGL Facebook page by Friday preceding the event; they will also be e-mailed to the players.
-Pairing requests can be made on the signup to play form before submitting and must be made prior to Wednesday at midnight.
+5) Pairings will be put together by the pairings committee and posted to the Golf Genius Portal and SGL Facebook page by Friday preceding the event by the Tournament Coordinator; they will also be e-mailed to the players.
+Pairing requests can be made on the signup to play form before submitting and must be made prior to the deadline at midnight.

-e) Qualifiers, regardless of age or gender, must play the base tee at minimum, but may choose to move back to a higher rated tee box.
+e) Qualifiers (without a verifiable handicap), regardless of experience, age or gender, must play the base tee at minimum, but may choose to move back to a higher rated tee box. (tee box must be marked on the score card)

 7) Pace of Play: The league uses the ready golf rules, which is simply defined as "Hit When Ready" (No honors).
 We want you to enjoy your round but for the sake of everyone’s enjoyment you need to please stay in position.
 If you reach your ball and are ready to hit, when other members of your group are not yet prepared, then go ahead and hit.
 Keep in mind that in stroke play competition there are no penalties under the Rules of Golf for playing out of turn.
 All group members are expected to recognize the group is slow and take action to speed the group up.
 Tips below